LeeDustin/gini-calabash-tests/README.md

 You can execute separate feature files using `bundle exec cucumber -t <tag>`, as each feature file has an unique tag, as listed in the table below.

+Note that as the gini app evolves, the tests should be modified to match, otherwise if one test in a feature file fails, all following steps can fail as well, so make sure the tests denote expected behaviour before employing them.

 #### Feature files

 | Feature File | Tag | Initial Conditions | Remarks |